Our review articles earn a small amount of revenue from product purchases made through affiliate links

 MIS1916_UBIC-60+10_0247

-The most distinctive feature of this pack is the asymmetrical structure that can be seen immediately from the front.
-The design is not simply an eccentric one, but the design is a result of the pack's carefully designed to make it easier to store a variety of gear, including the outside of the pack, in order to "transport the equipment used for climbing and base camp efficiently and stably."
+The most distinctive feature of this pack is its asymmetrical structure, which is immediately apparent when viewed from the front.
+This is not simply a quirky design, but rather the result of meticulous design that was carefully crafted to make it easy to store various gear, including on the outside of the pack, in order to fulfill the concept of this pack: "efficiently and stably carrying equipment used for climbing and base camp."

 DSC04433

-The top has a pocket for small items as well as a pack cover that is stored in advance, making it convenient.
-You can also attach a mat or crampon by passing it through a string or elastic.
+The top has a pocket for small items and a pack cover stored in advance, which is convenient.
+You can also attach a mat or crampons by passing string or elastic through it

 DSC04450